Tin-Tin Ho

-Tin-Tin Ho (born 3 September 1998) is an English table tennis player.
+Tin-Tin Ho (born 3 September 1998) is an English table tennis player, born and raised in London.
 She has won multiple national titles, as well as two Commonwealth silver medals, and appeared at the 2020 Summer Olympics.

 Career

 2014 Commonwealth Games

 She competed for England in the mixed doubles event at the 2014 Commonwealth Games, where she won a silver medal with partner Liam Pitchford.

 National champion

 In March 2016, at the age of 17, she won her first national women's singles title, when she also retained the women's doubles and mixed doubles titles.

 2018 Commonwealth Games

 At the 2018 Commonwealth Games in Gold Coast, Australia, Ho and Pitchford repeated their silver medal from four years earlier and she was also part of the England squad which won team bronze, alongside Kelly Sibley, Maria Tsaptsinos and Denise Payet.

 2020 Summer Olympics

 In qualifying for the delayed 2020 Summer Olympics, Ho became the first British woman since Atlanta 1996 to qualify for an Olympic games in the single's table tennis event.
 She lost in the first round to Manika Batra of India.